AbhiKhandelwal123/Projects/README.md

 2. **Connect to Your EC2 Instance:**
    - Obtain the public IP address of your EC2 instance from the EC2 dashboard.
-   - Use your SSH client to connect to the instance:
+   - Use your terminal to connect to the instance:
      ```
      ssh -i your-key.pem ec2-user@your-ec2-public-ip
      ```